Green Bay Packers vs. Baltimore Ravens NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Over/under insights

-- Green Bay has combined with its opponents to score more than 43.5 points in eight of 13 games this season.
+- Green Bay and its opponents have combined to put up more than 43.5 points in eight of 13 games this season.

+- Baltimore's games have gone over 43.5 points in six of 13 chances this season.

+- The combined points per game average of the two teams, 48.6, is 5.1 points greater than Sunday's over/under.

 - The 42.7 combined points per game that these two squads have allowed this season are 0.8 fewer than the 43.5 total in this contest.